 Anyone who knows Christine can tell you that she doesn't hesitate to get personally involved to make her community stronger.
 As a member of the City of Farmington Hills 20/20 Vision Committee, she has researched issues in community growth, resident and business retention, career planning, and education.
 She and her fellow committee members presented recommendations to the mayor and the city council for growth and stability in our community by enhancing educational opportunities.
 She served on several executive boards, including the Michigan PTA, Metropolitan Youth Symphony, Farmington High School Music Patrons, and the Mathematics Pentathlon Institute.
 She is also a member of the Farmington/Farmington Hills Optimist Club and the American Association of University Women.

 Christine believes that a better future starts with a great education.
 To make that goal a reality for all students, she has worked with many Farmington Public Schools PTAs since her oldest son, Alex, was in elementary school.
 She served as the Farmington Area PTA Council's president from 2008 to 2011.
 As a founding member of the Farmington/Farmington Hills Pledge for Success, she has worked to promote lifelong learning in the community.
-Chris serves as the executive director of the Farmington/Farmington Hills Education Foundation, working directly with community, education, and business leaders to make schools stronger through additional financial support, mentoring, outreach and extracurricular programs.
+Chris served as the first executive director of the Farmington/Farmington Hills Education Foundation, working directly with community, education, and business leaders to make schools stronger through additional financial support, mentoring, outreach and extracurricular programs.
 She has lobbied the US House and Senate and the Michigan Legislature and presented her ideas to improve school funding, child nutrition, and parental involvement.